-Sometimes restaurants that have a “kid menu” also give out crayons.
-The problem is, when kids leave those crayons behind, the restaurant can’t give them to other kids, because that would pass around germs.
-Sadly, they have to throw out these crayons that have barely been used.
-One dad, Bryan Ware, figured out that between 45,000 and 75,000 pounds of new crayons go into landfills every year.
-So he started the Crayon Initiative: Restaurants and schools ship their leftover crayons to him, and he then melts them down, pours the wax into molds, and lets them cool to make thicker, triangle-shaped crayons.
-He gives them to kids in need and to children in hospitals.
-So he’s stopping waste, helping kids, and making crayons that don’t roll away!
-If your school or favorite restaurant is stuck with lots of crayons, you can tell them to check out the site, and you can help save some crayons, too.
+Sometimes restaurants give out “kid menus” and crayons.
+The problem is, when kids leave, the restaurant can’t give the used crayons to other kids, because that spreads germs.
+Sadly, they have to throw out these new crayons.
+Between 45,000 and 75,000 pounds of new crayons go into landfills every year.
+So one dad, Bryan Ware, started The Crayon Initiative: Restaurants and schools ship him their leftover crayons, and he melts them, pours the wax into molds, and lets them cool to make thicker, triangle-shaped crayons.
+He gives them to kids in hospitals to cheer them up.
+So as your school cleans out this month, send all the extra crayons to The Crayon Initiative to help make more, and to save the environment!

 Wee ones: How many sides does a triangle have?

-Little kids: If you can fit 7 regular crayons in one hand but just 3 of the fat ones in the other, how many can you hold in total?
+Little kids: If you can fit 7 regular crayons in one hand but just 3 of the fat ones in the other, how many can you hold altogether?
 Bonus: How many more do you have in one hand than the other?

 Big kids: If every 3 regular crayons can be melted to make 2 fat triangle ones, how many new crayons can he make from a dozen regular ones?
-Bonus: If 20 restaurants in your town serve each 100 kids a week and give 4 crayons to each kid, how many crayons could they save together each week?
+Bonus: If 20 restaurants in your town each serve 100 kids a week and give 4 crayons to each, how many crayons could they save together each week?

-The sky’s the limit: Bryan pours the melted wax into molds that make 96 crayons at a time.
+The sky’s the limit: Bryan’s molds make 96 crayons at a time.
 If the 96 slots are in neat rows across and down, and there are at least 4 rows in each direction, how many pairs of numbers of rows across and down could there be?
 (You don’t have to double-count the pairs where the numbers are the same but switched.)

 Wee ones: 3 sides.